HelenAmeliaAndersen/HelenAmeliaAndersen/README.md

 - 👋 Hi, I’m @HelenAmeliaAndersen
 - 👀 I’m interested in chess and Computer.
 My favourite International Master is John Bartholomew :)
 - 🌱 I’m currently learning School Subjects, computer, Violin and Chess.
-- 💞️ I’m looking to collaborate on December 26th, 2022.
+- 💞️ I’m looking to collaborate with you.
+Email me on kimia.ashirley@gmail.com if you want to be a colleague with me.
 - 📫 How to reach me your letters.
 You can email me kimia.ashirley@gmail.com
 <!---
 HelenAmeliaAndersen/HelenAmeliaAndersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.